-- To reach high levels of achievement for all and to have high expectations of all of our children - To be an inclusive school - To ensure a clear process for identifying, assessing, planning, providing and reviewing for SEND pupils with the pupils and their parents/carers at the centre. - ♣ To develop effective whole school provision management of support for pupils with special educational needs and disabilities. - ➡ To deliver training and support for all staff working with pupils with SEND in order to develop our practice within the guidance set out in the Code of Practice, July 2014.
+- To reach high levels of achievement for all and to have high expectations of all of our children - To be an inclusive school - To ensure a clear process for identifying, assessing, planning, providing and reviewing for SEND pupils with the pupils and their parents/carers at the centre. - To develop effective whole school provision management of support for pupils with special educational needs and disabilities.

-- To work collaboratively with staff, parents and children - ➡ To operate a 'whole pupil, whole school' approach to the management and provision of support for special educational needs
+- ➡ To deliver training and support for all staff working with pupils with SEND in order to develop our practice within the guidance set out in the Code of Practice, July 2014. - To work collaboratively with staff, parents and children - ♣ To work within the guidance provided in the SEND Code of Practice, 2014 - ♣ To operate a 'whole pupil, whole school' approach to the management and provision of support for special educational needs